 5.17.1 The school works within the guidelines outlined in the Prevent Strategy and Keeping Children Safe in Education.
-Using CPOMS, data analysis allows us to track the impact of the PREVENT strategy.
+Through the use of CPOMS, data analysis allows us to track the impact of the PREVENT strategy.

 5.18 Response